 A year into the pandemic and LUMS Live, a biweekly live webinar series, had become host to over 80 sessions and counting.
 The digital series has provided a space for academics, experts and practitioners from a variety of fields and backgrounds to share their expertise.
-LUMS optimised on the depth and people with degrees."
+LUMS optimised on the depth and diversity of its community and indulged in discussions that would appeal to all sectors of society.
+No topic is taboo.
+The series has thus also catalysed engagement and widened the scope of the University's networking.